Saturday, December 12, 2009

 THE GLORY OF OUR FATHERS

-But for the 2,000 surviving soldiers who served in the Korean War (all in their 70s); for the families of the 7,420 officers and men who served in Korea and for those who actively supported our fighting men, the Korean War was the defining event of their lives.
+But for the 7,420 officers and men of the Philippine Army that served in Korea from 1950 to 1955, and for those who actively supported our fighting men, the Korean War was probably the defining event of their lives.

-From 1950 to 1955, five Battalion Combat Teams (BCTs) of the Philippine Army served in Korea as the PHILIPPINE EXPEDITIONARY FORCE TO KOREA or PEFTOK.
+From 1950 to 1955, five Battalion Combat Teams (BCTs) of the Philippine Army served in Korea as the elite PHILIPPINE EXPEDITIONARY FORCE TO KOREA or PEFTOK.

 PEFTOK’s mission was to defend the Republic of Korea against communist conquest.